Pregnancy: medical examinations

 He/she sends it directly to your health insurance fund and your family allowance fund (Caf) or to the agricultural social mutual (MSA).

-Otherwise, you must submit the paper return.
+Otherwise, you must submit the paper declaration.

 Once the declaration of pregnancy has been made, a mandatory early prenatal care is performed by a doctor or midwife.